 Our detailed PE lesson plans ensure that all teachers are equipped with secure subject knowledge to confidently deliver high quality teaching and learning opportunities.
 Lessons are planned to inspire and engage all pupils, ensuring children are given opportunities to practise existing skills, build upon these or develop more advanced skills.
 There is a clear structure to the lesson sequence; prior learning is considered, opportunities for revision and practise are given, assessment criteria are used and, alongside physical development, pupils develop social, emotional and thinking whole child outcomes.
 PSD coaches work alongside Class Teachers to provide continued professional development.

-At least 30 minutes of physical activity per day in addition to two hours of PE per week is implemented through active brain breaks, active learning, resources and equipment to promote active breaktimes and participation in the Golden Mile.
+At least 30 minutes of physical activity per day in addition to two hours of PE per week is implemented through active brain breaks, active learning, resources and equipment to promote active breaktimes and participation in the Daily Mile.
 Use of the environmental area for Forest School activities delivers active outdoor learning for Reception each week and KS1 on a termly rota.
-Lunchtime games and after school sports clubs are provided for KS1 children along with annual Sports Week and Sports Day for all children.
+Lunchtime games and after school sports clubs are provided for KS1 children along with an annual Sports Week, Sports Day, Team Tournaments and Sports Workshops for all children.
 Cross curricular links are made with other subjects particularly in Science – Animals Including Humans, PSHE – Health & Wellbeing and Year 2 History – History of the Paralympics (Historical events, people and places in their own locality).

 Our high quality and consistent approach to teaching PE significantly improves children’s attainment, skills and knowledge.
 We ensure our PE curriculum is engaging, inclusive, progressive and allows pupils to develop fundamental skills that they can apply to a variety of sports and activities.
 Pupils benefit from high quality PE lessons delivered by professional coaches and additionally develop skills during break times and through extra-curricular sport clubs on a weekly basis.
 INSET opportunities for Teachers to observe high quality lessons, delivered by specialist coaches, further increases their professional development.
 Increased pupil activity has a positive impact on their learning in the classroom.
 Active learning outside the classroom contributes to their physical development.
 We strive to motivate pupils and equip them with the necessary skills and a love of sport that they will pursue outside of school and in a future life outside of primary school.
 Through positive role models,